 Elegant crinoid squat lobster, Allogalathea elegans

-Tanegashima squat lobstert, Galathea tanegashimae
+Tanegashima squat lobster, Galathea tanegashimae

 Crabs are decapod crustaceans which typically have a very short projecting tail which is usually hidden under the thorax.
 They have a thick exoskeleton and a single pair of pincers.